-In 1999, the City of Capitola developed a temporary 4,320 square foot library at the corner of Clares Street and Wharf Road.
-The City's former RDA established plans to construct a permanent library building by making annual contributions to a County Trust Fund.
-The \$2.64 million Redevelopment Agency obligation was fulfilled in FY 14/15; however additional funds will be needed to complete the library construction.
-In 2016 voters of Santa Cruz County will likely vote for a Community Facilities District tax to fund the Library Master Plan.
-If successful, Capitola would receive an additional \$8 million towards the construction of a new library.
+In 1999 the City of Capitola developed a temporary 4,320 square foot library at the corner of Clares Street and Wharf Road.
+The City's former RDA entered a contract with the County to construct a permanent library and make annual contributions to the Capitola Branch Library County Trust Fund.
+That \$2.6 million obligation has been fulfilled, however, additional funds will be needed to complete the library project.
+A regional bond measure was approved by voters on June 7, 2016.
+As part of the measure, Capitola will receive an additional \$8 million towards the construction of a new library.
+The Adopted Budget includes the creation of a Library Fund with \$372,300 in revenue from the County Trust Fund, the allowable allowance for pre-construction services, and \$30,000 for the City to hire a project manager to oversee the project.